-The National Tourist Route Ryfylke through Ryfylke, which opened in 2011, is one of the longest of Norway’s 18 National Tourist Routes.
+The National Tourist Route Ryfylke through Ryfylke is one of the longest of Norway’s 18 National Tourist Routes.
 The route through Ryfylke – from Oanes by the Lysefjord to Hårå in Røldal – is 183 kilometres long and travels Rv13 and Fv520.

 Discover The National Tourist Route Ryfylke using our free app Ryfylke Multiguide.
 This guide for smartphones is a multimedia guide to points of interest along the way.
 It can be downloaded and used without roaming costs.